csorbakristof/alkalmazasfejlesztes/Robotics/RobotBrain/README.md

 - RobotTests.RobotTestBase: initializations moved into common base class.

 - Linq get first index: Robot.DefaultRobot.GetDistance uses TakeWhile and Count to do this.

+- RobotBrain.State.IState cannot be very generic anymore, as robots events need to be enumerated (if we strictly follow the pattern and do not poll everything in OnTick()).

+- Test hierarchy across projects: WallFollowerRobotTests.Basics inherits from RobotTests.RobotTestBase

+- WallFollowerRobot.SmartSideSensor.PollSensorAndFireEventIfNeeded: event handler for OnTick, but name is not about being an event handler, but about what is does.